Tornado outbreak of April 6–9, 1998: Dunwoody, Georgia

 After producing three F2+ tornadoes in Alabama, the Birmingham supercell moved into Georgia, producing another F2 in Cobb County.
-After that tornado lifted, this tornado, also rated F2, touched down at 12:35 a.m. on April 9, just northeast of Perimeter Center in DeKalb County.
+After that tornado lifted, this tornado, also rated F2, touched down at 12:25 a.m. on April 9, just north of Perimeter Center in DeKalb County.
 After sparing the many high-rises there, the tornado rapidly intensified to high-end F2 strength with 150 mph winds, and grew to 1/2 mi wide.
 It damaged thousands of homes and downed tens of thousands of native pine and hardwood forest trees.
-More than 3,000 homes were damaged, and 70 were destroyed (or nearly so) condemned, having to be completely rebuilt.
-The campus of DeKalb College (now Perimeter College at Georgia State University) sustained heavy damage, with over 80% of its trees downed.
-One person was killed when a tree fell on their home.
+More than 3,000 homes were damaged, 200 seriously damaged and 70 were destroyed (or nearly so) condemned, having to be completely rebuilt.
+The campus of DeKalb College (now Perimeter College at Georgia State University) sustained major damage, with over 80% of its trees downed and windows blown out of its buildings.
+One person was killed when a tree fell on his home.